mcorbin/haproxy-ansible-role/README.md

 Of course, everything is idempotent ;)

-The best thing to do is to define your HAProxy templates next to your playbooks, and to override the `haproxy_templates`variable to use them.
+The best thing to do is to define your HAProxy templates next to your playbooks, and to override the `haproxy_configuration_templates`variable to use them.
 Like that, you don't have to change the HAProxy role when you update your HAPrxoxy configuration.

 More info about configuration at http://localhost:3000/posts/2018-01-26-ansible-templating/.

+You can also use the `haproxy_extra_templates` variable to template other configuration files: A list of map, each map having a `src`, `dest`, `owner`, `group`, `mode` key.